-Risks are an essential element when opportunities are assessed and strategies set.
+Risks is an important element when opportunities are assessed and strategies set.
 At HEINEKEN Malaysia, risk management is an integral part of doing business, supported by good governance.
-The Group has adopted the HEINEKEN Risk Management Framework which is embedded within the HEINEKEN Business Framework.
-The risk management framework addresses the risks the Company inevitably faces in delivering its strategy.
+The Group has adopted the HEINEKEN Risk Management Framework (the Risk Management Framework) which is embedded within the Business Framework.
+The Risk Management Framework addresses the risks the Group inevitably faces in achieving its strategy.
 Managing risks in a conscious manner increases the likelihood of delivering our strategies and business objectives.
 The Group has adopted a proactive approach to ensure risk management is embedded in our processes for effective decision-making which is essential to create and preserve the Group's long-term value.